-- Shirts must be opaque, have sleeves, and must be capable of being tucked into trousers/ slacks. - 2.
-Shirts/blouses may not contain illustrations or text which are offensive in nature to any group. - 3.
-Full-length trousers/slacks must be worn.
+- 1. PIA uniforms may not be altered. - 2.
+All uniforms must be kept clean and in good condition and free of any stains or holes.
+Replacement shirts can be purchased in the PIA bookstore for an additional cost. - 3.
+PIA logo tops must be the outermost layer when inside the school. - 4.
+PIA sold shirts that can be worn on Fridays, must be opaque, have sleeves, and must be capable of being tucked into pants. - 5.
+Full-length pants must be worn.
 Yoga pants and pajama bottoms may not be worn on campus.
 From May 1st until September 30th, a warm weather policy will be in effect.
-Shorts will be permitted but must be no shorter than 4" above the knee.
-No spandex, bike, soccer or short-shorts will be allowed. - 4.
-Loose-fitting or baggy clothing may not be worn in the shop/lab areas. - 5.
-Clothing with cutout or torn-out areas may not be worn. - 6.
+At the discretion of the instructor, shorts may be permitted but must be no shorter than 4" above the knee.
+No spandex, bike, soccer, surf, swim, or short-shorts will be allowed. - 6.
+Loose-fitting or baggy clothing may not be worn in the shop/lab areas. - 7.
+Clothing with cutout or torn-out areas may not be worn. - 8.
 Shoes must be of a nature that they offer full foot protection to the wearer.
-No cloth, open toe, or soft sole shoes may be worn. - 7.
-Socks must be worn.

-- 8. Headwear may not be worn in the classroom.
-Exceptions will be made for headwear of a religious nature. - 9.
-Dark lens glasses may not be worn indoors. - 10.
-Approved safety glasses must be worn in shop/lab areas. - 11.
-Hair must be either trimmed to a suitable length or restrained in such a manner that it cannot be caught up in moving machinery. - 12.
-Jewelry or other removable body adornments may not be worn in the shop/lab areas.
+No cloth, open toe, or soft sole shoes may be worn.
+While impact or compression footware is not required, sneakers, athletic shoes of any kind & deck shoes are prohibited. - 9.
+Socks must be worn. - 10.
+Headwear may not be worn in the classroom.
+Exceptions will be made for headwear of a religious nature. - 11.
+Dark lens glasses may not be worn indoors. - 12.
+Approved safety glasses must be worn in shop/lab areas at all times. - 13.
+Hair must be either trimmed to a suitable length or restrained in such a manner that it cannot be caught up in moving machinery. - 14.
+Jewelry such as rings, watches, bracelets, piercings, and other body adornments may not be worn in the shop/lab areas.

 The instructor may make determinations regarding safety/appearance issues in his/her classroom/shop area(s).
-In instances of disagreement or uncertainty, the Campus Director or his/her representative will make final determinations concerning safety/appearance issues.
-All PIA staff members are responsible and empowered to immediately direct any student whose clothing or behavior constitutes a safety hazard.
+In instances of disagreement or uncertainty, the Academic Dean, Director or his/her representative will make final determinations concerning safety/appearance issues.
+All PIA staff members are responsible and empowered to immediately correct any student whose clothing or behavior constitutes a safety hazard.